fispact/SPECTRA-PKA/README.md

 ##### <a name="code-words"></a>Code words

-A complete list of code words can be found on the [FISPACT-II wiki page](http://fispact.ukaea.uk/wiki/Spectra-PKA) or the [pdf readme](https://github.com/fispact/SPECTRA-PKA/blob/master/manual/readme.pdf)
+A complete list of code words can be found on the [pdf readme](https://github.com/fispact/SPECTRA-PKA/blob/master/manual/readme.pdf)